c0deritter/node-typescript/README.md

 # Git

+## Clone

+Clone this template with `git@github.com:c0deritter/template-typescript-node.git` or with `https://github.com/c0deritter/template-typescript-node.git`.

+## Your own repo

-The first thing you want to do is to delete the `.git` directory in the root of your project.
+Them´n delete the `.git` directory in the root of your project.
 It is the repo of this template but not of your own project.
 So delete it and start a new repo with `git init`.
 If there is a server you can push your commits to, add it with `git remote add origin <url-here>`.

-# You source files and your main file
+# Your source files and your main file

 Put your JavaScript source files into the directory `src`.
 Name your main file `App.ts`.
 If you want to name your main file differently, take a look into the `package.json` and replace accordingly.